 - Metric.
 The name of the metric returned, for example

-- Dimensions.
+- dimensions.
 A column appears for each dimension associated with the metric.
-The dimensions include standard Sumo Logic metadata fields, such as
+Dimensions include standard Sumo Logic metadata fields, such as

-_sourceHost, and so on, and any other dimensions added to the metric by other means, for instance using the Metric Rules Editor.
+_sourceHost, and any other dimensions added to the metric by other means, for instance, using the Metric Rules Editor.

 - Data.
 The columns furthest to the right of the Time Series table present the current value of the metric, and minimum, maximum, average, current, count, and sum of the metric value over the query time range.

 You can search the query results by entering a string in the search area above the Time Series table and clicking the magnifying glass icon.

 You can add or remove a column from the Time Series table using the checkbox next to the column name in the pane to the left of the table.